Towards Interpretable Federated Learning: IFL Approaches

 \subsubsection{Client Contribution Evaluation Techniques}

-\paragraph{Utility Game-based Interpretation:} Utility game-based FL client contribution evaluation measures the change in coalition utility when clients join.
-In utility games \cite{gollapudi2017profit}, a group of players join a team to generate social utility, and receive their payments in accordance with their contributions.
+\paragraph{Utility Game-based Interpretation:} Utility game-based FL client contribution evaluation measures the change in coalition utility when clients join \cite{gollapudi2017profit}.
 The most common profit allocation schemes include fair value games, labor union games, and Shapley value (SV)-based games.
 Fair value games utilize the marginal loss of overall utility when the player leaves the union to measure a player's utility, while labor union games measure the player's utility using the marginal gain to the overall utility when the player joins the coalition.
 In \cite{nishio2020estimation}, client contribution is evaluated through the gradient-based fair value scheme.
 However, for this type of methods, participants' contributions are influenced by the order in which they join the federation.
 Therefore, SV-based approaches have been more widely adopted in IFL to perform contribution evaluation that is free from the influence of the order of joining FL.

 \paragraph{SV-based Interpretation:} SV-based methods provide insights into clients' datasets through evaluating their contributions to the performance of the final FL model.
-SV is a classic approach for quantifying individual contributions within a group under the Cooperative Game Theory.
+SV is a classic approach for quantifying individual contributions within a group.
 It assigns each participant a unique value using its contribution to the utility of all possible subsets to which it belongs.
 Existing SV-based methods for IFL can be divided into two categories based on the threat models.